How to find the very best flamenco when you visit Sevilla

 How to see flamenco in Seville

-The genuine flamenco experience, the very best places, will:
+The genuine flamenco experience, the very best places, will be:

-⭐️ be in a, small and intimate setting, probably a courtyard (patio), small theatre, or a bar
+⭐️ in a small and intimate setting, probably a courtyard (patio), small theatre, or a bar

-⭐️ not serve food or drinks during a performance – flamenco is a passionate performance during which you will be included in some extremely intimate and emotional moments.
+⭐️ food & drink free during a performance – flamenco is a passionate performance during which you will be included in some extremely intimate and emotional moments.
 It is considered respectful to the masters of flamenco that you offer them your full attention*.

 * This does not mean that the flamenco shows you’ll see offered to tourists that include dinner and drinks are bad, just that they are aimed at tourists, rather than local flamenco fans.

-So let’s look now at the various options for seeing flamenco in Seville and which, for me, is the best flamenco show on offer.
+So let’s look now at the various options for seeing flamenco in Sevilla

 🔆 Seasonal note: some places will not be open during the summer months, if you’re not sure what will be open, you could call around or book a tour.

-💃🏻 These do exist.
-You’re most likely to catch one on the gorgeous Plaza de España as there is a group who perform there most days.
+💃🏻 You’re most likely to catch one on the gorgeous Plaza de España as there is a group who perform there most days.
 As you explore the city you may be lucky and come across people performing on street corners, smaller plazas or even in some restaurants.
+The picture above was taken outside the Alfonso XIII hotel.

 Dedicated flamenco shows

-It is easy to find daily shows in the heart of Seville throughout most of the year.
-The most popular neighbourhoods for flamenco venues are, Santa Cruz, the old Jewish quarter of Seville, El Arenal neighborhood and Triana.
+It is easy to find daily shows in the heart of Sevilla throughout most of the year.
+The most popular neighbourhoods for flamenco venues are, Santa Cruz, the old Jewish quarter of Sevilla, El Arenal neighbourhood and Triana.

 💰 Note that ticket prices vary depending on where you want to visit and whether you’re booking a tour or a show only.